above: braised, cooled, chilled overnight, sliced and covered in its sauce right before warming in oven for serving the second day

 SERVE TODAY HOT OR WARM: Arrange meat on a platter and spoon sauce on top.
 Serve hot or warm.
 If it becomes cool or even cold, it’s still totally delicious.

 The temperature of the lamb will rise at least 10 degrees during a 15 minute rest, so that 120 degrees, quite rare, becomes 130 degrees, medium-rare with a few done slices at the end.
 See temperature chart below.

-MAKE AHEAD AND SERVE TOMORROW: Follow directions above, cooking meat to no higher temperature than 115 degrees F. Let meat cool completely in sauce at room temperature.
+MAKE AHEAD AND SERVE TOMORROW: Follow directions above, cooking meat to no higher temperature than 115 degrees F. Add the olives, capers, and red wine vinegar to the sauce and squeeze out the garlic cloves into it.
+Let meat cool completely in sauce at room temperature.
 Cover tightly and refrigerate up to one day.
 Slice meat thinly, cutting out gristle and fat if needed.
 Return sliced meat to pan and spoon sauce over, stirring in a little water if the sauce is really thick.
 Reheat covered in a preheated 350 F oven until hot and bubbly—30-40 minutes.
 Arrange on a platter, spooning sauce over all.
 The meat will be cooked medium to medium-well, but will be very tender and flavorful.
 If you’d like a rarer piece of meat the second day, do not re-heat it in the oven, but instead slice, arrange on a platter, and serve it cold with a separately warmed sauce.